Elements-Agency/benjaminjyoung/content/artwork/mac-reflections/index.md

 The overall effect is one of profound reflection, with the textured brushwork and dramatic chiaroscuro suggesting a moment captured in time, where the inner world of the subject is as significant as the outer representation.
 It’s a powerful image that invites the viewer to consider the subject’s thoughts and feelings.

+## Inspiration ##

 The inspiration came to me from seeing my reflection in the darkened and smugged glossy screen from Apple Macbook Pro.

+## Process ##

+This took a few days of stepping away from the art, getting a fresh pair of eyes, and continuing to develop the depth of the artwork.

+Watch the timelapse of the painting being created:
+{{< reel url="https://www.instagram.com/p/C3mpPeQgORk/" account="Benjamin J. Young (@artistbenyoung)" >}}